zhangyu1818/speedtest-ui/README.md

 ---

-A modern and elegant speedtest tool built with Tauri and React, powered by the official Speedtest® CLI.
+A modern and elegant speedtest tool built with Tauri and React, based on Speedtest® CLI.

 > [!IMPORTANT]
 > This software is for learning and research purposes only.
 Commercial use is strictly prohibited.